adrianfish/bigbluebutton-munin/README.md

 bigbluebutton-munin
 ===================

-A Munin plugin fot monitoring BigBlueButton
+A Munin plugin for monitoring BigBlueButton